A package set with appealing looks that will flatter your ability if you're new to the game, helping you enjoy your time on the course so much more.

 There are three options when buying these as a set.
 The 10 piece full bag costs $1,695/£1,599 and includes six hybrid irons (6-9 plus a pitching wedge and sand wedge), three woods (a 16° driver, 4 and 5 wood) and a 0211 Hellcat Putter along with the PXG Bag and a hat.
 This is what we were lucky enough to be testing.
 You can also buy just the three woods or six hybrid irons on their own for $795/£749 each.

 In reality anything compared to my existing clubs were going to look incredible, but I have to say these really do look good.
 Even before unpacking them, the clean black packaging with the distinct white PXG logo said they meant business.

-The first thing that stood out to me was the “stealth” colour.
+The first thing that stood out to me was the “stealth” color.
 Very much in keeping with the PXG look, the black and white really popped.
-When standing behind the club, face to a ball, the Driver in particular felt and looked amazing, the matte top with a simple X in white showing you the center of the face from the top.
+When standing behind the club, face to a ball, the driver in particular felt and looked amazing, the matte top with a simple X in white showing you the center of the face from the top.

 On my first trip out on the course and the irons really came into their own.
 As a beginner we all know height can be elusive to say the least.
 So when confronted on the first hole with 150 yards to the green and a large tree in the way, I thought I was in big trouble.

 But instead, a satisfying thud saw the ball sore gracefully up and over, some might even call it a “proper” golf shot!
 And that was a sign of things to come.
 The weight, feel and hybrid-like profile of the head just seemed to effortlessly get the ball in the air no matter how much I topped it, thinned it or sliced it.